Hstamp/and-code-of-conduct/readme.md

 Participants asked to stop any harassing behaviour are expected to comply immediately.

 Be careful in the words that you choose.
 Remember that sexist, racist, and other exclusionary jokes can be offensive to those around you.
-Offensive jokes are not appropriate for ANDigital events.
+Offensive jokes are not appropriate for AND Digital events.

 If a participant engages in behaviour that violates this code of conduct, the user group organisers may take any action they deem appropriate, including warning the offender or expulsion from the user group.
 Additionally, no refund will be given to the offender for any tickets that may have been purchased to attend the event.

 ## Contact Information

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of event staff / an ANDigital employee, these people will be pointed out to you at the beginning of the event.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of event staff / an AND Digital employee, these people will be pointed out to you at the beginning of the event.

 If the matter is especially urgent, please call or contact any of these individuals:

--  Joshua Simpson at 07412894759 / jsimpson@andigital.com
+-  Joshua Simpson at 07412894759 / jsimpson@AND Digital.com

-ANDigital event staff will be happy to help participants contact venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
+AND Digital event staff will be happy to help participants contact venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
 We value your attendance.

 ## Procedure for Handling Harassment